daisyUniverse/robinuniverse.github.io/_posts/2022-5-16-Goodbye-TwitFix.md

 ### MY SERVER

-1. Request
+*Request*

 I will get the request from Discord, specifically, I receive the request from the IP of one of many different Discord Embed Scraper Bots, which is the component of Discord that is responsible for gathering all of the data that goes into the embed, and also assures that there is no direct contact between my server, and the user.
 All of the data I need from the request is contained within the text of the url, which I can use to determine which tweet it is this request is looking for

-2. Twitter API
-T
+*Twitter API*

-his is the part where though the process of regex magic, I find out which specific tweet the user wants, I will then ask my database if I've already gotten data for this tweet before, and if I haven't, I'll proceed to ask Twitter for all of the data for that particular tweet
+This is the part where though the process of regex magic, I find out which specific tweet the user wants, I will then ask my database if I've already gotten data for this tweet before, and if I haven't, I'll proceed to ask Twitter for all of the data for that particular tweet

-3. The Tweet Cache
+*The Tweet Cache*

 At this point, I will do some processing to find out some basic info about the tweet, as each type of tweet requires they be stored in their own way, as a **VNF** ( This stood for Video iNFo, but after I added support for non video tweets, it just stuck )
 Here is a full example of a typical VNF, this is literally all of the data, besides the stats, that I retain